 - Barrett’s esophagus, a precancerous condition

-Our team of gastroenterology experts also offers advanced screening and diagnostic tools, which play a vital role in creating an effective cancer treatment plan for cancers at every stage.
-The GI Cancer Center is committed to bringing innovative treatment options to every patient, with a care plan that is personalized to their diagnosis and their health goals.
-Powered by our world-renowned, National Cancer Institute (NCI)-designated comprehensive cancer center in Southern California, our expert, compassionate care is founded on the latest research findings and treatment options.
+Our GI Cancer Center clinical team is committed to bringing innovative treatment options to every patient, with a care plan that is personalized to your individual diagnosis and health goals.
+Powered by our world-renowned, National Cancer Institute-designated comprehensive cancer center in Southern California, our expert, compassionate care is founded on the latest research findings and treatment options.

-The GI cancer team takes a team-based approach to your care.
-By collaborating across specialties, we are able to tailor your treatment plan to your needs and monitor your progress as you undergo treatment.
+If you choose to treat at City of Hope, you will be surrounded by a multidisciplinary team of GI cancer experts — including medical, surgical and radiation oncologists, interventional gastroenterologists and radiologists, pathologists and supportive care team members — who collaborate across specialties to tailor your treatment plan to your needs and goals, help address side effects and monitor your progress throughout your cancer journey.
 Your dedicated team of physicians and supportive care specialists will meet regularly to review your progress and ensure you receive the most effective treatment possible, delivered with compassion and respect.

 What Sets Our Chicago GI Cancer Program Apart?